What is a Colorimeter? Principle, Diagram, Types, and Uses

 l: is the distance traveled by light in solution

+A specific wavelength of light passes through the sample solution, and its absorption is measured against a specific standard.
 Higher absorbance correlates with higher concentration, while lower absorbance indicates lower concentration.
 This technique provides accurate quantification of substances in a solution.

-What are the applications of a colorimeter?
+What are the Different Types of Colorimeters?

 How to use colorimeter?